ACHIEVING NET ZERO //

 Blue hydrogen is seen as a transitional energy solution, offering a pathway toward decarbonization while green hydrogen infrastructure and renewable energy capacity are still being developed.
 It is particularly valuable in hard-to-decarbonise sectors such as heavy industry, transportation, and power generation.

-Despite its potential, blue hydrogen faces challenges.
-It relies on fossil fuels, raising concerns about methane leaks in the natural gas supply chain.
 Additionally, the cost and scalability of CCUS technology are hurdles that need to be addressed.
 Nevertheless, blue hydrogen remains a critical tool in the transition to cleaner energy systems, providing a viable stopgap as the world shifts toward more sustainable energy solutions.

 Background image for this posters was created by: